 Interactively place an ellipse by clicking and dragging.
 Use

-MATLAB® command line.
-Double-click on the ellipse to resume execution of the
+block the MATLAB® command line.
+Double-click on the ellipse to resume execution

 If you use